hinto-janaiyo/XMRig-Auto-Build/README.md

 ---

 ## About
-[XMRig](https://github.com/xmrig/xmrig)-Auto-Build downloads build dependencies, builds the required libraries, builds a portable XMRig binary using those libraries, and then (optionally) cleans up all the source code leaving behind XMRig and the config.json.
+[XMRig](https://github.com/xmrig/xmrig)-Auto-Build installs build dependencies, builds the required libraries, builds a portable XMRig binary using those libraries, and then (optionally) cleans up all the source code leaving behind XMRig and the config.json.

-Easy as downloading a pre-compiled binary!
+All in a user-friendly interactive bash script, no build knowledge needed!

 *note: build dependencies are NOT uninstalled afterwards, hopefully they'll be used for more building!*